garrandall/popular-music-data/tracks/gimme-dat-ding-the-pipkins.md

 Gimme, gimme, gimme, dat ding
 (Ah, you ain't doing that late at night)

-A-ooh, what good's a metronome without a bell for ringing?
+A-oh what good's a metronome without a bell for ringing?
 (You're right, you're right, it's no use at all)
 How fast can anybody ever tell he swinging?
 (Eh, they can't tell)